jackr276/mempool/README.md

 ```
 THREAD SAFE: YES

 The `mempool_free` function releases the memory chunk that is pointed to by `ptr`.
-If `ptr` was never allocated, the function will print a debug message alerting the user about a potential double free.
+If `ptr` was never allocated, the function will print a debug message alerting the user about a potential double free. `mempool_free` automatically defragments the allocated memory, leading to improvements over regular free.
 This function is thread safe.

+## Efficiency of mempool
+**mempool** is not *that* different from how malloc works, but it does reduce system calls.
+As said in the introduction, the use of this tool will only cause a noticeable speedup if you are malloc'ing and free'ing tens or hundreds of thousands of times.
+The main advantage of this tool is in the reduction of system calls/memory page access, and the elimination of heap fragmentation.
+I've included the asymptotic time complexity below:

+- Allocating: O(1) for allocating a block less than or equal to `default_block_size`, O(n) for allocating a block greater than `default_block_size`, because of the need for coalescing of blocks.
+- Releasing: O(n) for freeing blocks.
+This O(n) comes from the automatic defragmentation of the block allocated when `malloc_free` is called.

+## Using mempool
+**mempool** is designed to be used intelligently by a user who has a deep understanding of the memory needs and characteristics of their project, and gives you all the power.
+As such, making the right choices when it comes to default block size is very important.
+There is a [demo branch](https://github.com/jackr276/mempool/tree/demo) that shows the use of mempool in an A* solver.
+I would encourage anyone wishing to use it to look at the specific places where mempool is used, and the places where it is not used.
+The main branch just contains the header file `mempool.h` and the implementation file `mempool.c` that need to be included in your project if you wish to use mempool. `mempool.c` will need to be on the build path if you have it in your project.